andersonku/thinking-with-paper/why-paper/README.md

 At the end of the year, it is sad to find no progress was made in life.
 We are stuck with the same job, the same relationship, and even the same new year resolution.
 We have put efforts to change.
 But when life overloads our brain, it reverts back to autopiloting and life just get back to where it was.
-To get back control to our lives, we need to stop doing everything in our brain and offload some important thinking to paper.
+To regain control to our lives, it's time to stop the habit of doing all the thinking in our brain and start offload some important thinking to paper.
 Here is 5 ways paper can help us get out of autopilot.

 ## 1. Prevents overloading by tripling our working memory (if not more)

-**We track more things by writing them down.** When our brain cannot keep track of things, it will handle familiar things with autopilot.
+**We track more things by writing them down.** When the brain is overloaded with too many things to track, it will handle familiar tasks with autopilot.
+A helpful mechanism to relieve stress but detrimental if when we want to break out from autopilot.
 The number of things an average human can hold in short-term memory is 7 ± 2.
 In contrast, most people can easily write down 20+ things on a piece of paper, allowing us to track three times more things at a time.
 Anyone could easily track more objects with paper than the best of us without.
 This is definitely a huge competitive advantage.
 The quality of thinking is also improved by covering more ground and coping with more complexity.

 ![Mind Map Example](https://upload.wikimedia.org/wikipedia/commons/1/1a/Tennis-mindmap.png)